How to File for Divorce in Virginia

 - At least one spouse must have resided in the Commonwealth of Virginia for at least six continuous months (proof of residency may be required)

 - If there are no children involved, the couple must have been separated for at least six months and there must be a written property settlement agreement prior to filing

 - For couples with children, the couple must have separated for at least 12 months prior to filing

 - You must file for divorce in a Virginia county where you and/or your spouse have resided

 - Virginia recognizes two forms of divorce: Divorce from bed and board, or Divorce from the bond of matrimony.
 A divorce from bed and board is a partial divorce which establishes a legal separation but does not permit remarriage.
 A divorce from the bond of matrimony is a full and absolute dissolution of the marriage.

-REASONS FOR DIVORCE
+GROUNDS FOR DIVORCE IN VIRGINIA